Code-routing: a new attack on position verification: Entanglement and complexity in code-routing

 Using this, we can relate the classes $\text{L}$ and $\PSP_p$ according to

 It is also believed that $\text{L}\subsetneq \NL$, and that $\text{UL}=\NL$.
 Assuming both these statements, we would have that $\text{L} \subsetneq \PSP_p$.
 We motivate these beliefs below.

-There are two claims: that $\text{L}\subsetneq \NL$, and $\text{UL}=\NL$.
-The first of these is widely believed, similar to the belief that $\P \subsetneq \text{NP}$.
+First consider the claim $\text{L}\subsetneq \NL$.
+This is widely believed, similar to the belief that $\P \subsetneq \text{NP}$.
 It amounts to the statement that allowing a log space Turing machine to follow many computational paths at once adds power.
 One line of evidence for $\text{L}\subsetneq \NL$ is the theory of NL-completeness.
 Many problems \cite{jones1976new} are known to be NL-complete, meaning any problem in $\NL$ can be mapped to them using a log space mapping.
 If $\text{L}$ is equal to $\NL$, then all of these problems have a log space solution, but no such solution is known for any of them.
 Concretely, the DAG problem described above is $\NL$-complete.
 This means the claim that $\text{L}\subsetneq \NL$ amounts to the statement that we cannot solve this problem in log space without non-determinism.

 The second claim is that $\text{UL}=\NL$.
 As mentioned above, it is immediate that $\text{UL} \subseteq \NL$, so it remains to understand the evidence for $\NL \subseteq \text{UL}$.
 This was discussed in Ref.~\cite{reinhardt2000making,allender1999isolation}, where they pose the question in terms of the DAG problem.
 We summarize their argument briefly.
 First notice that since DAG is $\NL$-complete, if we can show it is in $\text{UL}$ we are done.
 The problem then is to, given a directed graph $G$, define a non-deterministic Turing machine $M$ that has exactly one accepting computational path when there are any number $P\geq 1$ of paths in $G$ from $s$ to $t$, and no accepting computational paths otherwise.
 It is not known how to solve this problem in this form.
 However, consider rather than a $\text{UL}$ machine, a $\text{UL}$ machine which additionally has access to an advice string, which here will be a list of randomized weightings assigned to the edges of $G$.
 Then, one uses that after assigning random weightings to the edges with high probability there will be a unique minimal weight path in $G$ from $s$ to $t$.
 We build the machine $M$ to only accept on this minimal weight path, which gives it a single accepting computational path.